-Interest rate While you're studying and until the April after you finish or leave your course Retail Price Index (RPI) plus 3% From the April after you finish or leave your course Interest will be based on your income.
-RPI plus up to 3% Go to www.gov.uk/repaying-your-student-loan for more information.
+Interest rate While you're studying and until the April after you finish or leave your course Normally RPI plus 3% From the April after you finish or leave your course Interest will be based on your income.
+Please visit www.gov.uk/repaying-your-student-loan for more information.